thomasloupe/Slackord1/README.md

 # XXX OUT OF DATE XXX

-This repo has hard forked and is in the process of a significant refactoring.
+This repo has hard forked (from Slackord) and is in the process of a significant refactoring.
+The new repo is slack2discord

 This README will be updated when that effort is complete.